 This simple change results in significantly sharper images on high-density displays.

 This usage can be directly replicated on the other side of the list/grid conditional.

 Product detail images are only slightly harder.
 Due to the Magento’s gallery functionality, the product media template has an img element for the base image, followed by each gallery image.

 By default, images are loaded at no higher resolution than 1200px – roughly 1.5x the actual max render size.

 Again, due to the use of a simple DOM structure containing simple img elements, the switch to responsive images is not rocket science.
 After experimentation, images are never rendered more than 700px x 700px.
 This gives the target for the baseline, lower density, 1x target size, with 2x images targeted at 1400px – twice the baseline size.

 Finally, a zoom size must be selected.
 Elevate zoom, the zoom library used by default only supports a single zoom image per img element.
 In order to provide a sufficiently bigger image for all display densities, a size adequately bigger than the high-density image size (1400px) must be chosen.
-This decision depends on the original resolution of product images available – in this example, 1800px is arbitrarily chosen.
+This decision depends on the original resolution of product images available.

 With the main product detail media image out of the way, updating gallery image thumbnails is a breeze.
 Simply switch to srcset, request a doubled image size from Magento’s image helper for the 2x image, and move the image size into a variable, just for good measure.

 No good deed goes unpunished, and neither does responsive image implementation.
 In order to actually provide high-resolution images to high-density displays, the original uploaded product images must be the highest resolution available.
 In particular, they must be at least ~2000px x ~2000px – enough to satisfy the resolution demands of the product detail zoom image.